willkand/final-project/README.md

 * Keep your code meticulously organized as you go.
 * Use proper indentation, whitespace, and comments.
 * Try to write a function for each separate piece of functionality that exists in your code.
 This will make your code "modular" and easier to build off of.
 * If you find yourself repeating code, think about how you could use either a loop or a new function to eliminate the repitition.
+DRY - Don't Repeat Yourself!